Shopify App Frontends

 The Provider handles these key tasks automatically:

-- automatically starts the OAuth process with new users of the application using Gadget, escaping Shopify's iframe if necessary
+- Starts the OAuth process with new users of the application using Gadget, escaping Shopify's iframe if necessary

 @gadgetinc/react